Originally Published: August 17, 2021

 Margin Ratios

-Margin ratios tell how effective a company is at turning the money it makes into profit.
+Margin ratios tell how effective a company is at turning revenue streams into profit.
 This figure lets potential investors know how well a company has performed during a specific period.
 Margin ratios can be broken down further, including:

 - Cash flow margin